 The calculation of the bearing pressures is relatively simple for rectangular footings in full bearing, but it becomes increasingly complex for trapezoidal footings.
-Furthermore, the calculation is very cumbersome when a trapezoidal footing is in partial bearing, since the location of the zero pressure line is unknown.
+Furthermore, the calculation is very cumbersome when a trapezoidal footing is in partial bearing, since the soil cannot resist tension and the location of the zero-pressure line is unknown.

-The maximum bearing stress depends on the shape of the bearing area, which in turn depends on the location of the centroid of the bearing volume, which in turn depends on the maximum bearing stress.
+This is the problem: The maximum bearing stress depends on the shape of the bearing area, which in turn depends on the location of the centroid of the bearing volume, which in turn depends on the maximum bearing stress.
+It's like the dog that keeps trying to bite his own tail.
 So, how do you solve this puzzle?
-One option would be multiple trial and error cycles, until finally the applied load equals the bearing volume, and the location of both the load and the volume centroid coincide.
-This is time-consuming.
+One option would be multiple trial-and-error cycles, until finally the applied load equals the bearing volume, and the location of both the load and the volume centroid coincide.
+This procedure is obviously unpractical and time-consuming.

-The closed solution lies in the integral calculus field.
-ASDIP FOUNDATION uses an algorithm consisting of double integrals of the type P = ∫∫z dy dx where z is the bearing stress.
+The closed solution to this problem lies in the integral calculus field.
+ASDIP FOUNDATION uses an algorithm consisting of double integrals of the type P = ∫∫z dy dx, where z is the bearing stress and P is the applied load.
 The centroid of the bearing volume is therefore located at X = ∫∫x z dy dx / P. The resulting solution is applicable to any footing geometry, either in full or partial bearing, as shown in the picture below.

 The calculation of the bearing pressures for a combined footing may become complex and time-consuming.
 ASDIP FOUNDATION accurately calculates the bearing pressures for any geometry and loads.
 This is particularly useful when you have trapezoidal combined footings, either in partial or full bearing.